 Am I too old or young for birth control?

-The optimal time for women to be using birth control is during their reproductive years and when they are sexually active.
+The optimal time for women to be using birth control (including the pill) is during their reproductive years and when they are sexually active.
 This range is usually from teenage years up to 40-50 years.
-Make sure to discuss this with your doctor as well.
+Make sure to discuss this with your women’s health provider as well.

-Will birth control affect my ability to get pregnant in the future?
+Will contraceptives affect my ability to get pregnant in the future?

 This is a common concern but is largely a myth.
-Using birth control does not affect your long-term ability to have a child.
-You will be able to resume your previous state of fertility after stopping your birth control.
+Using contraceptives do not affect your long-term ability to have a child.
+You will be able to resume your previous state of fertility after stopping your contraceptive method.

-However, there may a delay with certain methods of birth control before you start your normal cycle again.
+However, there may a delay with certain methods before you start your normal cycle again.

 What are the other benefits of using birth control?